Guézon, Facobly

 Guézon is a town in western Ivory Coast.
 It is a sub-prefecture of the Facobly Department in Guémon Region, Montagnes District.

-Guézon was a commune until March 2012, when it was abolished with 1126 other communes nationwide.
+Guézon was a commune until March 2012, when it was abolished with 1,126 other communes nationwide.

 In 2014, the population of Guézon was 8,674.

 Villages

-The six villages of Guézon and their populations in 2014 are:
+The five villages of Guézon and their populations in 2014 are: